-Dr. Paquette’s researches spinal tumors and SCI.
+Dr. Paquette researches spinal tumours and SCI.
 He works on surgical treatment of spinal pain and spasticity.

-Dr. Paquette is a Principal Investigator at ICORD, a Clinical Assistant Professor in the Department of Surgery at the University of British Columbia, and a member of the Active Staff at Vancouver General Hospital.
+Dr. Paquette is an Investigator at ICORD, a Clinical Assistant Professor in the Department of Surgery at the University of British Columbia, and a member of the Active Staff at Vancouver General Hospital.

 Affiliation with organizations and societies:

 - Combined Neurosurgery and Orthopaedic Spine Program (CNOSP), Vancouver General Hospital (VGH)

 - Moskven, E et al..
 2023.
 The Role of Frailty and Sarcopenia in Predicting Major Adverse Events, Length of Stay and Reoperation Following En Bloc Resection of Primary Tumours of the Spine..
 Global Spine J. doi: 10.1177/21925682231173360.

 - Beauchamp-Chalifour, P et al..
 2021.
 The impact of frailty on patient-reported outcomes after elective thoracolumbar degenerative spine surgery..
 J Neurosurg Spine. doi: 10.3171/2021.2.SPINE201879.

 - Paquette, SJ, Reuter, T. 2020.
 Escherichia coli: Physiological Clues Which Turn On the Synthesis of Antimicrobial Molecules..
 Vet Sci. doi: 10.3390/vetsci7040184.

 - Paquette, SJ, Reuter, T. 2019.
 Properties of an Antimicrobial Molecule Produced by an Escherichia coli Champion..
 Antibiotics (Basel). doi: 10.3390/antibiotics9010006.